BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 holy prophet leading a church, railing against priestcraft, when you're asking for $1,100 to rescue you out of the clutches of your own shitty business practices?
 Like, that's absolutely absurd.
-And, and, tack on to this, the church gave each of them an 80 acre lot out of the church property holdings.
+And, and, tack on to this, the church gave each of them an 80-acre lot out of the church property holdings.
 I mean, I understand the church wasn't incorporated at this time, it was all still under the name of Smith and Rigdon, but, like, still, that 80 acres, that was church property, and they're just like, we're giving each of you 80 acres